Last modified on January 7th, 2023

 Around 12% of women in the U.S. between ages 15 to 44 have problems getting or staying pregnant.
 In male-female couples, more than one-third both have problems contributing to difficulties having a biological child.

-There are some claims that sea moss and, in particular, red seaweed could help with infertility.
+There are some claims that sea moss, particularly red seaweed, could help with infertility.

-For women, the fertility benefits may be more associated with the nutrients in sea moss.
-For example, the B vitamins, calcium, zinc and iodine all play an integral role in fertility and can help speed up how long it takes you to get pregnant.
+For women, the fertility benefits may be more associated with the nutrients.
+For example, the B vitamins, calcium, zinc, and iodine all play an integral role in fertility and can help speed up how long it takes you to get pregnant.

-The nutritional profile is really the biggest of all the benefits of sea moss.
+The nutritional profile is really the biggest of all the benefits.
 Our bodies tend to assimilate vitamins, minerals, and other nutrients more effectively when they come from food sources.
 Sea moss can be a food when it’s added to smoothies or recipes.

 A few notes about the benefits of sea moss as far as fertility:

-- Sea moss is high in folate.
-A 100-gram serving of sea moss has 182 micrograms of folate, which is almost half the daily recommendation.
+• It’ high in folate.
+A 100-gram serving has 182 micrograms of folate, which is almost half the daily recommendation.
 Folate has been shown to improve pregnancy rates.

-- Iodine deficiency can lead to hypothyroidism, which can negatively impact fertility, but the iodine in sea moss can help with hypothyroidism.
+• Iodine deficiency can lead to hypothyroidism, which can negatively impact fertility, but iodine can help with hypothyroidism.

 Mental and Emotional Health

-Among the potential sea moss benefits are positive effects on mental and emotional health.
+Among the potential benefits are positive mental and emotional health effects.

-One reason sea moss benefits might extend to mental health is that it’s high in potassium.
-Potassium can improve mental functioning and even improve behavior of children with ADHD.
+Sea moss benefits might extend to mental health because it’s high in potassium.
+Potassium can improve mental functioning and even improve the behavior of children with ADHD.

 If you’re wondering why sea moss seemed to come out of nowhere and take over as the hottest nutritional supplement, you might thank the Kardashians.